Discovering...

 The must-visit landmarks, natural wonders, and cultural experiences across Morocco.

-From ancient kasbahs to vast desert dunes, Morocco's film locations offer an unforgettable journey through cinema history.
-Start planning your film-location tour today.
+From ancient kasbahs to vast desert dunes, Morocco's film locations offer a journey through six decades of cinema history.
+Atlas Studios, Ait Benhaddou, and Essaouira are all waiting for you to step onto the set.